 4.4.
 Limits on Number of Awards.
-The amount of voting securities that would result from the exercise of all of the Company's outstanding warrants, options and rights, together with any Restricted Shares issued pursuant to the Plan, at the time of issuance shall not exceed 25% of the outstanding voting securities of the Company, except that if the amount of voting securities that would result from the exercise of all of the Company's outstanding warrants, options, and rights issued to the Company's directors, officers, and employees, together with any Restricted Shares issued pursuant to the Plan, would exceed 15% of the outstanding voting securities that would result from the exercise of all outstanding voting securities that would result from the exercise of all outstanding warrants, options, and rights, together with any Restricted Shares issued pursuant to the Plan, at the time of all outstanding warrants, options, and rights, together with any Restricted Shares issued pursuant to the Plan, at the time of all outstanding warrants, options, and rights, together with any Restricted Shares issued pursuant to the Plan, at the time of all outstanding warrants, options, and rights, together with any Restricted Shares issued pursuant to the Plan, at the time of all outstanding warrants, options, and rights of the Company.
+The amount of voting securities that would result from the exercise of all of the Company's outstanding warrants, options and rights, together with any Restricted Shares issued pursuant to the Plan, at the time of issuance shall not exceed 25% of the outstanding worrants, options, and rights issued to the Company's directors, officers, and employees, together with any Restricted Shares issued pursuant to the total amount of voting securities that would result from the exercise of all of the Company's outstanding warrants, options, and rights issued to the Company's directors, officers, and employees, together with any Restricted Shares issued pursuant to the Plan, would exceed 15% of the outstanding voting securities of the Company, then the total amount of voting securities that would result from the exercise of all outstanding warrants, options, and rights, together with any Restricted Shares issued pursuant to the Plan, at the time of issuance shall not exceed 20% of the outstanding voting securities of the Company.